nchenderson/elements-nonpar-stat/docs/08-densityestimation.md

 determine the form of $f(x)$.

-* In a nonparametric approach to estimating, we will assume that our observations $X_{1}, \ldots, X_{n}$ are an independent sample from a distribution having pdf $f(x)$, but otherwise we will make few assumptions about the particular form of $f(x)$.
+* In a nonparametric approach to estimating, we will assume that our observations $X_{1}, \ldots, X_{n}$ are an independent identically distribution sample from a distribution with pdf $f(x)$, but otherwise we will make few assumptions about the particular form of $f(x)$.

 ## Histograms